-- Geography 5 AND - Choose one from: Geography 1, 2, 3, 4, or 6 AND - Choose three from: Geography M106, M107, M109, 110, 113, 114, M115, 116, 120, 121, 122, 123, 124, 125, 126, M127, M128, 129, M131, 132, 135, 136, M137, 159C, 159D, 159EAND - Two additional upper division Geography courses, excluding those from the preceding list and courses 190-199.
+- Geography 5 AND - Choose one from: Geography 1, 2, 3, 4, or 6 AND

+- Choose three from: Geography 101, M102, M103, 106, 107, 108, 109, M110, 116, 117, M118, 120, M125, M126, M127, 130, M131, 133, 135, 136, 138, 139B, 139C AND - Two additional upper division Geography courses, excluding those from the preceding list and courses 190-199.
 GEOG 191 (Variable Topics) may count towards the minor.
 For which category, contact the Academic Counselor.
 One Independent Research class (Geog 199) may apply towards the Minor (must be taken as a 4 unit, letter graded course).

-(Crossed out courses have been discontinued by the department offering them; they apply if they have been taken but will not be available in the future).

-1. Earth's Physical Environment.
+- 1. Earth's Physical Environment.
 (5) Lecture, three hours; laboratory, two hours.
 Study of Earth's physical environment, with particular reference to nature and distribution of landforms and climate and their significance to people.
-P/NP or letter grading.

-2. Biodiversity in Changing World.
+P/NP or letter grading. - 2.
+Biodiversity in Changing World.
 (5) Lecture, three hours; discussion, two hours.
 Biogeographic exploration of plant and animal diversity and conservation issues on continents and islands around world.
 Study of physical, biotic, and human factors responsible for evolution, persistence, and extinction of species and ecological communities.
 Analysis of effects of human activity.
-P/NP or letter grading.

-3. Cultural Geography.
+P/NP or letter grading. - 3.
+Cultural Geography.
 (5) Lecture, three hours; discussion, two hours.
 Introduction to cultural geography of modern world, with examination of key concepts of space, place, and landscape as these have shaped and been shaped by connections between societies and their natural environments.
 Examples from variety of landscapes and places since 1800 and especially from Los Angeles region.
-P/NP or letter grading.

-4. Globalization: Regional Development and World Economy.
+P/NP or letter grading. - 4.
+Globalization: Regional Development and World Economy.
 (5) Lecture, three hours; discussion, one hour.
 Economic geography explores spatial distribution of all forms of human productive activity at number of geographical scales-local, regional, national, and global.
 Key theme is impact of increasingly powerful global economic forces on organization of production.
-P/NP or letter grading.

-5. People and Earth's Ecosy stems.
+P/NP or letter grading. - 5.
+People and Earth's Ecosystems.
 (5) Lecture, three hours; laboratory, two hours.
 Exploration of ways in which human activity impacts natural environment and how modification of environment can eventually have significant consequences for human activity.
 Examination, using case studies, of real environmental problems that confront us today.
-P/NP or letter grading.

-6. World Regions: Concepts and Contemporary Issues.
+P/NP or letter grading. - 6.
+World Regions: Concepts and Contemporary Issues.
 (5) Lecture, three hours; discussion, two hours.
 Interdisciplinary and historical approach to modern peoples, their differences in wealth or poverty, and their local origins of food production.
 Brief introduction to physical geography and biogeography of each region.
 Discussion of each region's peoples, languages, foods, prehistories, and histories.
 Letter grading.

+Upper Division "Environmental Core" courses

-100. Principles of Geomorphology.
-(4) Lecture, three hours; reading period, one hour.
+101. Principles of Geomorphology.
+(4) (Formerly numbered 100.)
+Lecture, three hours; reading period, one hour.
 Requisite: course 1.
 Recommended: course 100A.
 Study of processes that shape world's landforms, with emphasis on weathering, mass movement and fluvial erosion, transport, deposition; energy and material transfers; space and time considerations.
 P/NP or letter grading.

-101. Coastal Geomorphology.
-(4) Lecture, three hours; reading period, one hour.
-Requisite: course 1.
-Recommended: course 101A.
-Study of origin and development of coastal landforms, with emphasis on past and present changes, hydrodynamic processes, sediment transfers, and such features as beaches, estuaries, lagoons, deltas, wetlands, dunes, seacliffs, and coral reefs, together with coastal zone management.
+M102.
+Soils and Environment.
+(4) (Formerly numbered M127.)
+(Same as Ecology and Evolutionary Biology M127 and Environment M102.)
+Lecture, three hours; discussion, one hour; field trips.
+General treatment of soils and environmental implications: soil development, morphology, and worldwide distribution of soil orders; physical, chemical, hydrologic, and biological properties; water use, erosion, and pollution; management of soils as related to plant growth and distribution.
 P/NP or letter grading.